-Employees must substitute all earned vacation benefits, sick leave benefits, and/or any other form of available paid time off for unpaid FMLA leave.
+Employees must substitute all earned paid time off (PTO), and/or any other form of available paid time off for unpaid FMLA leave.
 FMLA and any paid time off, run concurrently.
 The entire 12-week FMLA is not in addition to the paid leave, however, is any remaining portion after the paid leave time is subtracted.
 If an employee requires leave in excess of the weeks for which they are eligible, they will not be assured a position with the town upon their return.